cunarist/walkie/README.md

 ![](image/wasd-screen.png)

+It is recommended to make middle mouse button activate the macro `WASD` in Rhino options.

 1. Use the command `WASD`.
 1. Move with `W` `A` `S` `D` `Q` `E` keys.
 Hold down `shift` to move faster as if you are running.
 1. Press `escape` or left mouse button or right mouse button to stop the behaviour and get back to the usual Rhinoceros 3D Navigation